-The results show that the EGF like Domain 1 (MSSEHTCID TNVPDNAACYRYLDGMEEWRCLLTFKEEGGKCVPGSNVT) is detected on the sequence of PvMSP-119 with the cystein positions at 7, 18, 30, 41 (with 1615 residue in the reference salvador strain as 1st residue of PvMSP-119) which aligns with the exact locationswhere it is on P. falciparum MAD20 EGF domain.
-EGF like domain 2 (CKDNNGGCAPEAECKMTDSNKIV CKCTKEGSEPL) is found on the sequence of PvMSP-119 where the conserved Cystein residues lie in the 49, 56, 62, 72, 74 positions.
+The results show that the EGF like Domain 1 (MSSEHTCID TNVPDNAACYRYLDGMEEWRCLLTFKEEGGKCVPGSNVT) is detected on the sequence of PvMSP-119 with the cystein positions at 7, 18, 30, 41 (with 1 615 residue in the reference salvador strain as 1st residue of PvMSP-119) which aligns with the exact locationswhere it is on P. falciparum MAD20 EGF domain.
+EGF like domain 2 (CKDNNGGCAPEAECKMTD SNKIVCKCTKEGSEPL) is found on the sequence of PvMSP-119 where the conserved cystein residues lie in the 49, 56, 62, 72, 74 positions.

 3.2.
-PvAMA1-DII
+PvAMA1-D []

 3.2.1.
-Conformational epitope server output for PvAMA1-DII
+Conformational epitope server output for PvAMA1-D []

-In order to predict the conformational epitopes of PvAMA-1 domain II, both domains I and II were entered to the structure preparation of the Sri Lankan haplotypes.
-SEPPA server predicted 3 clusters of conformational epitopes of PvAMA1-II (Figure 1b).
+In order to predict the conformational epitopes of PvAMA-1domain [], both domains [] and [] were entered to the structure preparation of the Sri Lankan haplotypes.
+SEPPA server predicted 3 clusters of conformational epitopes of PvAMA1-[] (Figure 1b).
 The numbering of the amino acids is according to work of Coley and co workers where the 48th residue of reference Salvador Strain AMA protein was numbered as 1st in our study^[37].
 The summary of the solvent accessibility, antigenicity and hydrophilicity of the predicted epitopes are displayed in Figure 4.

 Figure 4.
-Summary of the protein analysis on conformational epitope clusters selected by the SEPPA server for PvAMA1-DII.
+Summary on the protein analysis of the conformational epitope clusters selected by the SEPPA server for PvAMA1-D [].

-Column 1: The number of the residue (according to [4]), Column 2: The predicted epitope residues by SEPPA server (colored red), Column 3: The solvent accessibility of each residue (E: Exposed, B: Buried), Column 4: The hydrophilicity value according to Hopp and Woods calculations; Blue- highest hydrophilic residue; Purple - neutral; Pink- hydrophobic, Column 5: The antigenic residues according to Geneious 5.4.4 software colored maroon and labeled 1-6.
+Column 1: The number of the residue (according to Ramarque et al, 2007), Column 2: The predicted epitope residues by SEPPA server (colored red), Column 3: The solvent accessibility of each residue (E: Exposed, B: Buried), Column 4: The hydrophilicity value according to Hopp and Woods calculations; Blue-highest hydrophilic residue; Purple-neutral; Red-hydrophobic, Column 5: The antigenic residues according to Geneious 5.4.4 software colored maroon and labeled 1-6.

 3.2.2.
-Analysis of predicted epitopes for PvAMA1-DII
+Analysis of predicted epitopes for PvAMA1-D []

 SEPPA server predicted 43 residues as epitope residues out of 137 residues of PvAMA1-II.
-Geneious Pro 5.4.4 and the Hopp and Woods hydrophobicity scale showed that more than 50% of the residues of this molecule were hydrophilic which suggests that the molecule is solvent exposed in many areas, (Figure 4).
-NetsurfP server predictions on solvent accessibility reiterated these results by showing exposed residues on all of the other predicted epitope residues except 7 residues.
+Geneious Pro 5.4.4 and the Hopp and Woods hydrophobicity scale showed that more than 50% of the residues of this molecule were hydrophilic which suggests that the molecule is solvent exposed in many areas (Figure 4).
+NetSurfP server predictions on solvent accessibility reiterated these results by showing exposed residues on all of the other predicted epitope residues except 7 residues.
 The predicted probability of antigenicity by the SCRATCH protein predictor was 0.863770, indicative of a high probability of the molecule containing antigenic residues.
 Geneious Pro 5.4.4 predicted 6 clusters of antigenic residues (Antigenicity column of Figure 4).
-Unlike the upshot for PvMSP-119 where antigenic regions were predicted in all the 4 clusters, for PvAMA1-DII the predicted antigenic regions were not satisfactorily aligned with the predicted epitope regions.
+Unlike the upshot for $PvMSP-1{19}$ where antigenic regions were predicted in all the 4 clusters, for PvAMA1-D [] the predicted antigenic regions were not satisfactorily aligned with the predicted epitope regions.
 In fact, the 2nd and 3rd regions predicted as antigenic by the Geneious Pro 5.4.4 software liedadjacent to the conformational epitope region of 4G2 region predicted by SEPPA (Figure 4).
-The NetSurfP server also predictedthe pH value at isoelectric point and the net charge of the molecule to be 5.33 and -2.1, respectively.
+The NetSurfP server also predicted the pH value at isoelectric point and the net charge of the molecule to be 5.33 and -2.1, respectively.
 The secondary structures predicted by PsiPred suggested that the 4G2 region mainly contained helices and coils.